syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/headers.md

  7.[getColumnHeaderByUid](../../api/grid/#getcolumnheaderbyuid): Retrieves the header element of a column based on its unique identifier (UID).
 You can modify the **textContent** property of the  header element to change the header text.
 This method does not return a reference to the column object itself, only to the header element.
 If you only have an `template` for the column header, and the column itself is not defined with a `field` , then you can use the `getColumnHeaderByUid` method to get a reference to the header element and modify its text content to change the header text.

 >* When you change the header text dynamically, make sure to **refresh** the Grid to reflect the changes by calling the [refreshHeader](../../api/grid/#refreshheader) method.
->* The UID is automatically generated by the Grid component and may change whenever the grid is refreshed or updated.
+>* The UID is automatically generated by the Grid control and may change whenever the grid is refreshed or updated.

 Here is an example of how to change the header text of a column using the `getColumnByField` method: